UNCERTAIN PEOPLE BUY MORE STUFF

 It’s yesterday.
 It’s late.
 I’m tired.
 I’m setting my phone’s alarm clock before reading myself to sleep.
 But first I just check my feeds one last quick time.

 And I see her.
-Suddenly the outfit I’ve hung on the back of the door for tomorrow feels lame.
+Suddenly the outfit I’ve hung on the back of the door for my meeting tomorrow feels lame.
 In fact my whole morning routine now feels chaotic.
 My hair, my skin, my life, dull now that I’ve seen hers.
 I want her bag.
 And to renovate my kitchen.
-What’s that product she’s using?
+What’s that retinoid she’s using?

 By the time I realise what's happening to me, I’m clicking a shopping link.